mani2012/PathoStat/README.md

 The package includes:

-1. Relative Abundance plots
+1. Relative Abundance plots (Stacked Bar Plot, Heatmap)
+2. Diversity plots (Alpha, Beta, Exploratory Tree, BiPlot, Co-Occurrence)
+3. Differential Expression (Expression Plots, Limma)
+4. Confidence Region Plots
+5. PCA plots
+6. PCoA plots

-`pathoStat` is the pipeline function that generates the PathoStat report.
+`runPathoStat` is the pipeline function that generates the PathoStat report and launches shiny app when in interactive mode.
 It combines all the functions into one step.

 ## Installation